-As at December 31, 2018, BTB employed 74 people.
-The services of Mr. Michel Léonard, President and Chief Executive Officer, of Mr. Benoit Cyr, Vice-President and Chief Financial Officer and Assistant Secretary, of Mr. Paolo Valente, Vice President, Leasing and of Mrs. Sylvie Laporte, Vice President, Property Management are retained pursuant to employment agreements.
+As at December 31, 2020, BTB employed 75 people.
+The services of Michel Léonard, President and Chief Executive Officer and of Mathieu Bolté, Vice-President and Chief Financial Officer and Assistant Secretary are retained pursuant to employment agreements.

-The services of 45 administrative employees (middle management and clerical staff) and of 25 cleaning and maintenance employees are retained pursuant to employment contracts.
+The services of 49 administrative employees (ranging from middle management to administrative staff) and of 26 cleaning and maintenance employees are retained pursuant to employment contracts.